 Dragonsblood Trees in Socotra

 According to the Global Trees Campaign, Dragonsblood Trees grow in only one place in the world: the island of Socotra, 250 miles off the coast of Yemen.
 The otherworldy tree is revered for its red resin, also known as “cinnabar.”
 Like these trees, these 20 arrestingly beautiful photos have stood the test of time.

 Turquoise blue with salt crystals jutting out of it, the Dead Sea, located in both Jordan and Israel, is the lowest point on earth.
 The Dead Sea’s extremely salty waters and mineral-rich mud are world famous for being therapeutic, and the water’s so buoyant, it’s almost impossible not to float.
-Here are 10 places in Israel that are definitely not in your guidebook but should be!

 Great Barrier Reef